wdk-docs/nest-docs/content/fundamentals/lazy-loading-modules.md

 export class LazyModule {}
 ```

+!!! info "**Hint**"

-> info **Hint** Lazy-loaded modules cannot be registered as **global modules** as it simply makes no sense (since they are registered lazily, on-demand when all the statically registered modules have been already instantiated).
+    Lazy-loaded modules cannot be registered as **global modules** as it simply makes no sense (since they are registered lazily, on-demand when all the statically registered modules have been already instantiated).

 > Likewise, registered **global enhancers** (guards/interceptors/etc.) **will not work** properly either.

 With this, we could obtain a reference to the `LazyService` provider, as follows: